Dengbêj

-Dengbêj (دەنگبێژ) is a Kurdish music genre sung by Dengbêjs - singing storytellers.
-There have been many terms to describe Dengbêjs throughout history, and today, several singing storytellers use Dengbêj as part of their own (artistic) name.
+Dengbêj (dengbêjî) is a Kurdish music genre sung by Dengbêjs (singing storytellers).
+There have been many terms to describe Dengbêjs throughout history, and today, several singing storytellers use Dengbêj as part of their own artistic name.
 Dengbêjs are viewed as a way to transmit the traditions of their Kurdish ancestors in times as it was not possible to publish in Kurdish or about Kurdish history.
-Since many documents about certain Kurdish events don't exist, there are attempts to analyze them through the songs of the Dengbêjs.
+Since many documents about certain Kurdish events do not exist, there are attempts to analyze them through the songs of the Dengbêjs.
 Their songs pertain to Kurdish geography, history, and recent events, but also lullabies and love songs.

 History

 Roger Lescot has performed a study through a large amount of Dengbêjs during the French Mandate in Syria and Lebanon.
 In the 1930s the Turkish Government implemented fines on every word that was spoken in Kurdish, putting the tradition of Dengbêjs singing in danger and almost became extinct in Turkish Kurdistan.
 In the 1980s the Dengbêjs were persecuted for singing in Kurdish, as it was forbidden in Turkey to sing in Kurdish language.
 At that time Dengebêjs were recorded clandestinely on cassette tapes and distributed.